 As Nan Shepherd, who adorns the £5 notes in Scotland, famously wrote in her foundational text The Living Mountain - these mountains are “like a work of art […] perpetually new when one returns”.
 Shepherd was talking about hiking in the Cairngorms specifically, of course, but the turn of phrase applies all over.

-To the south of Scotland you have the Southern Uplands, and the rolling farmland and forestry of Dumfries and Galloway and the Scottish Borders.
-Move north to the Central Belt and you'll find excellent hiking routes connecting the cities - though, of course, the best hiking and scenery in Scotland lies further north still.
+To the south of Scotland you have the Southern Uplands and the rolling farms and forests of Dumfries and Galloway and the Scottish Borders.
+Move north to the Central Belt and you'll find excellent hiking routes connecting the cities - though the best hiking and scenery in Scotland lies further north still.

-The Scottish Highlands are a place of frankly remarkable beauty, punctuated by Caledonian pine forests, glimmering lochs, serrated ridgelines and outstanding coastal views.
-Off the west coast, Scotland continues and the islands sprawl - from the mountainous island of Arran up past Jura and Islay to Mull, the Small Isles and beyond to the legendary Isle of Skye - home to the famous Cuillin ridge and 12 Munros (mountains over 3,000ft in Scotland, of which there are 282 in total).
+The Scottish Highlands are a place of remarkable beauty, punctuated by Caledonian pine forests, glimmering lochs, serrated ridgelines and outstanding coastal views.
+Off the west coast, the islands sprawl - from the mountainous island of Arran up past Jura and Islay to Mull, the Small Isles and beyond to the legendary Isle of Skye - home to the famous Cuillin ridge and 12 Munros (mountains over 3,000ft, of which there are 282 in Scotland).

-Through all of this weaves world-class, waymarked multi-day hikes; from the John Muir Trail (coast-to-coast across the Central Belt) to the iconic West Highland Way (from Milngavie to Fort William), to the far-flung Cape Wrath trail, which reaches even further north still.
+Through all of this weaves world-class, waymarked multi-day hikes; from the John Muir Trail (coast-to-coast across the Central Belt) to the Glen-Affric Way (from Loch Ness to Morvich), to the far-flung Cape Wrath trail, which delves into the far north.
 The 537-mile Scottish National Trail encompasses nearly every walking route in Scotland, if you’ve got the time (and legs).

 The Best Hikes in Scotland: Using This Guide